corvuslee/public/coral/cv/04_analyse_elasticsearch.md

 `detect.py` is what we need to work on.

-1. Comment out [line 110](https://github.com/google-coral/examples-camera/blob/19335531f599133e054ec2ddcc31733d24031ba5/gstreamer/detect.py#L110) since we are not at all interested in printing out the inference speed.
+1. Comment out [line 110](https://github.com/google-coral/examples-camera/blob/19335531f599133e054ec2ddcc31733d24031ba5/gstreamer/detect.py#L110) since we are not at all interested in printing out the inference speed in the console.

 ```py
 text_lines = [